-According to the 2010 Census, there are now 4,623,716 Puerto Rican Americans living throughout the mainland of the United States of America and we are proud that the State of New York, the home of the National Puerto Rican Day Parade, despite the new demographic trends, continues to be the home of the largest Puerto Rican community in the nation.
+There are now close to four million Puerto Ricans living throughout the mainland of the United States of America and we are proud that the State of New York, the home of the National Puerto Rican Day Parade, despite the new demographic trends, continues to be the home of the largest Puerto Rican community in the nation.

-Because of our strong presence in New York, a national bridge was built by National Puerto Rican Day Parade to proudly promote national awareness and appreciation of our Puerto Rican culture and our contributions throughout the nation.
+Because of our strong presence in New York, a national bridge was built by National Puerto Rican Day Parade to proudly promote national awareness and appreciation of our Puerto Rican culture and our contributions throughout the United States.
 By 1999, the national interest had expanded with the participation of over 33 states in our Parade along Fifth Avenue in New York City.

-As part of our mission to promote education, economic development, cultural recognition and advancement, the Board of Directors selects one State in the nation to recognize and emphasize the achievements made by thousands of Puerto Ricans residing in the designated State.
+Every year, as part of our mission to promote education, economic development, cultural recognition and advancement, the Board of Directors selects one State in the nation to recognize and emphasize the achievements made by thousands of Puerto Ricans residing in the designated State.

 For 2012, this special recognition has been bestowed upon the State of Ohio.